 Josh Tavel is a chief engineer at GM who oversaw the inclusion of features like a 60-kWh battery into GM's award-winning all-electric Chevy Bolt.

-Tavel is confident for the future of all-electric cars like the Bolt.
-He believes that as battery costs fall as well as propulsion costs and vehicle ranges improve electric cars will become more desirable to the general public.
+Tavel is confident about the future of all-electric cars like the Bolt.
+He believes that as battery costs fall; so will propulsion costs, and vehicle ranges will improve.
+Making electric cars more desirable to the general public.

 “We’re on a very good glide path to create a really big market for electric vehicles,” he added.